zgottschalk/reflection/README.md

 # reflection
+## 7/7/2017
+contents
+Today I made a iteractive pokemon intro. most of my mistakes were about the simplest of details.
+The codes were not in python format which caused so many errors. we also learned about lists and how to used by almost all programmers.
+It makes so much more sence now that I know what I'm doing.
+I also learned that putting a # can make the computer ignore the line of code it is place in.
+It is important that You don't overuse #'s because it can ruin your codes and program.

+# reflection
 ## 7/6/2017
 contents
 Today I learned how to work with python and its coding language.
 It is difficult to spot mistakes.
 It was hard to reach my goals but I figured it out at the last ten minutes.
 Its mostly used for programing rather than website building.
 I spent all night working on my coding and it payed off in class even though I struggled with it.
 There are variables in python just like math.
 It can be broken and can also figure out complex math problems.
 We programed a interactive program asking for names and responses# reflection